scalar-labs/scalar-kubernetes/docs/StepByStepManualDeploymentGuideScalarDLOnAWS.md

 Kubernetes is an open-source container-orchestration system for automating computer application deployment, scaling, and management.
 Scalar-ledger and envoy services can be deployed as pods to a Kubernetes cluster.
 In AWS, we use Elastic Kubernetes Service (EKS) for it.

-The following steps help you to create Kubernetes cluster
+The following steps help you to create a Kubernetes cluster.

 * Open the Amazon [EKS](https://console.aws.amazon.com/eks/home#/clusters) service
 * Select **Create Cluster**